No aspect of the advertisement has been approved by the Supreme Court, RPC 7.1(a)(3). See Awards/Honors Methodology.

-Mr. Baker has extensive experience in all phases of litigation in state and federal courts, and his practice focuses on litigating complex civil actions, including federal and state RICO actions, constitutional and civil rights matters, insurance and health care fraud cases, professional malpractice matters, employment and wrongful termination cases, federal and state election law cases, construction disputes, public contract bids and awards, and various business torts.
+With a robust background in all phases of litigation across state and federal courts, Mr. Baker has a proven track record in handling complex civil actions.
+His practice encompasses a wide array of cases, including federal and state RICO actions, constitutional and civil rights matters, insurance and healthcare fraud cases, professional malpractice, employment and wrongful termination disputes, election law cases, construction disputes, public contract bids and awards, and various business torts.

-Mr. Baker also has significant experience advising corporate, non-profit and public entities regarding corporate governance matters and, as a result, has developed expertise in litigating disputes relating to the Open Public Records Act and the Open Public Meetings Act.
+Mr. Baker is also regarded for his advisory role to corporate, non-profit, and public entities on corporate governance issues.
+His experience extends to litigating disputes related to the Open Public Records Act and the Open Public Meetings Act, showcasing his comprehensive understanding of legal compliance and transparency in governance.

-Mr. Baker received his Juris Doctor from the George Washington University Law School, and his Master of Public Policy degree from the Trachtenberg School of Public Policy and Public Administration at George Washington University.
-While attending law and graduate school, Mr. Baker served as a law clerk at the U.S. Attorney's Office for the District of Columbia in both the Criminal Division, Fraud and Public Corruption Section and the Special Proceedings Division, and at the U.S. Department of Justice in the Office for Access to Justice.
-He received his Bachelor of Arts from Yale University.
+Educationally, Mr. Baker holds a Juris Doctor from the George Washington University Law School and a Master of Public Policy from the Trachtenberg School of Public Policy and Public Administration at George Washington University.
+His academic journey began with a Bachelor of Arts from Yale University.
+During his law and graduate studies, he gained invaluable experience clerking at the U.S. Attorney's Office for the District of Columbia in both the Criminal Division and the Special Proceedings Division, as well as at the U.S. Department of Justice in the Office for Access to Justice.

-He is a 2016 Fellow of Lead New Jersey, served as a trustee on its board since 2017 and was elected Board Chair in 2021.
+Beyond his professional accomplishments, Mr. Baker is deeply committed to community service and leadership.
+He is a 2016 Fellow of Lead New Jersey, has served as a trustee on its board since 2017, and was elected Board Chair in 2021.
+His dedication to both his profession and his community underscores his exceptional role as a legal practitioner and leader.

 Matters